Few B2B marketing topics lead to swords being drawn faster than gated content. Marketers

 of an outbound campaign (email or paid social) sent out to people who might be thinking about a

-someone already sniffing around on your website.
+around on your website.
 That's a good way to drive them to a competitor.

 Good hunting.